Starbucks raises outlook but shares fall

 The world's biggest coffee chain cited increased sales in the United States, its top market, despite an industry-wide spending downturn in February due to a U.S. payroll tax increase that lowered take-home pay.

-Revenue was slightly below analysts' estimates and the company's shares fell nearly 3 percent in afterhours trading.
-They had gained nearly 3 percent in the last five days and nearly 12 percent year to date, fueled by expectations of strong performance.
+Revenue was slightly below analysts' estimates and the company's shares fell 2.5 percent in after hours trading.
+They had gained nearly 3 percent in the last five days and nearly 12 percent year to date, fueled by expectations of strong performance

 "While there's been some choppiness that others have been reporting out there, I think what's remarkable about our results is the steadiness of our (same-store sales) growth in the U.S. for example," Starbucks Chief Financial Officer Troy Alstead said in an interview.